ajfisher/building-droids-with-js/slides2.md

 Notes:

-C has long ruled the hardware world for 30 years or more so there is a major bias in that all hardware must use C. This is still mostly the case - especially with older or cheaper chips.
-However the next generation of medium cost chips are more or less here now that can run python and JavaScript natively.
+In the hardware world, C has ruled for 30 years so there's an assumption that all hardware must use C. This is still mostly the case - especially with older or cheaper chips.
+However the next generation of medium cost chips are more or less here now that can run python and JavaScript natively on the board.

 ---